Sweet Potatoes — Nutrients, Health Benefits, And Shopping Tips

 How to store sweet potatoes

-Sweet potatoes should be stored in a cool, dark, and well-ventilated place.
-A pantry or cellar is ideal for maintaining their freshness for up to a month.
-Keeping them dry prevents sprouting and spoilage.
+To keep sweet potatoes fresh, they should be stored in a cool, dark, and well-ventilated area.
+A pantry or cellar is perfect for preserving their quality for up to 1 month.
+Ensuring they remain dry helps prevent sprouting and decay.

-Excess moisture can cause sweet potatoes to rot quickly.
-Avoid storing them in the refrigerator, as this can alter their texture and flavor.
-Always check for any signs of mold or soft spots before use to ensure they remain fresh.
+Too much moisture can lead to rapid rotting of sweet potatoes.
+Do not store them in the refrigerator, as this can negatively affect their texture and taste.
+Always inspect for any signs of mold or soft spots before using them to guarantee their freshness.

 ✅ Extra Tip